 I still find myself walking into certain situations hearing a voice tell me:

 “You’re not good enough.
 What makes you think you can do this?
 Don’t you remember, you aren’t good enough for some of your closest family members to even acknowledge your existence?
 You don’t have family besides your Mom.
 Who cares that you have a blog – you don’t have a degree in psychology.
 Who do you think you are?
 You aren’t enough and never will be.
 You should feel so embarrassed – you try too hard.
 You aren’t pretty enough.
-Who cares that you’ve been writing a book, keeping up with this blog, and working with hundreds of clients in 19 countries – you still haven’t launched your podcast and developed more courses.
+You still haven’t launched your podcast and developed more courses.
 What a failure.
-You never said goodbye to your God Mother and Grandpa before they died and they were nothing but guardian angels to you in your life.
-They were all you had and you didn’t get to say goodbye.
+You never said goodbye to your God Mother and Grandpa before they died and they were nothing but incredible to you.
+They were all you had and you chose not to say goodbye.
 You’re ungrateful.
 You probably won’t get that book deal.
 You didn’t earn it.
 You’ve done some horrible things and really embarrassed yourself.
-You deserve to freeze and not keep going.” – Sadly, that’s not even the half of it.
+You don’t deserve anything good.” – Sadly, that’s not even the half of it.

 I have a question for you… Did reading those feelings in regard to my shame vs guilt make you feel less alone?
 Less ashamed of yourself?
 Less guilty?
 Less of a pariah?